ronaldoussoren/pyobjc/pyobjc-core/Doc/api/module-objc.rst

       Returns a tuple containing the first *count* elements of the array.

    .. method:: __getitem__(index)

       Returns the value of the *index*-th element of the array.
-Supports numeric indexes as well as slices.
+Supports numeric indexes as well as slices with step 1.
+Negative indexes are not supported because these objects have an undefined length.

    .. method:: __setitem__(index, value)

       Sets the value of the *index*-th element of the array.
-Supports numeric indexes as well as slices (but assigning to a slice is only possible when that does not resize the array).
+Supports numeric indexes as well as slices with step 1 (but assigning to a slice is only possible when that does not resize the array).
+Negative indexes are not supported because these objects have an undefined length.

       .. warning::

          When underlying data type is :data:`objc._C_ID` (that is, an array of Cocoa objects it is very likely that the retain count of the object needs to be adjusted.
 The :meth:`__setitem__` method stores a reference to the object *without* adjusting any reference counts.

          The correct behavior depends on the kind of array used, when the array is